jasonvriends/kb/docs/christianity/bible.md

     2. What is the cultural setting?
     3. What are the main teaching points of this scripture?
     4. What does the author hope this scripture accomplishes?
-    5. What does this scripture say about God, and about people?
-    6. What does this scripture say about fear and death?

 #### Application